alankrantas/hello-world-rest-apis/python_api/README.md

 ### Run in Docker (with uwsgi)

-This version will use a uwsgi server with 100 workers:
+This version will use uwsgi with 100 workers:

 ```bash
 docker build . -t py-api-docker -f Dockerfile-wsgi